Falicon/stripe-subscriptions-with-nodejs/README.txt

 The basic steps to prepare your local system:

-1. Clonde or Download this repo
+1. Clone or Download this repo

 2. Move into the folder on your local system and run